fboes/aerofly-missions/docs/build-flightplan.md

 Airspaces
 ---------

 It is very important to know your [airspaces](https://en.wikipedia.org/wiki/Airspace_class#ICAO_definitions).
 Europe is tightly controlled, so check for no-fly zones and controlled airspace.
-As a rule of thumb try to stay below 3.000 feet MSL if you do not want to ask for clearance.

 > * Class C/D: All aircraft are subject to ATC clearance
 > * Class E: Aircraft operating under IFR and SVFR are subject to ATC clearance.